masroof-maindak/masroof-maindak.github.io/content/post/ArchOnMac.md

 +++
 author = "Mujtaba Asim"
-title = "'Reviving' an old Macbook with Arch Linux" date = "2023-08-25" description = "Notes on setting up Linux on a Macbook." tags = [
+title = "'Reviving' an old Macbook with Arch Linux" date = "2023-08-26" description = "Notes on setting up Linux on a Macbook (without a desktop environment)." tags = [
     "Linux",
     "Mac"